The Mandatory Auditor’s Report (MAR) – Groundwater and Landfill Gas

 Background

-Prior to the commencement of landfilling on the site, the MRC initiated groundwater monitoring activities on a bi-annual basis.
+Prior to the commencement of landfilling on the site, MRC initiated groundwater monitoring activities on a bi-annual basis.
 This was due to the natural hydrology of the Tamala Park Waste Facility site where the normal movement of groundwater through the site was from east to west, and at a very slow rate.

-The construction of the MRC’s Tamala Park landfill contains a combination of lined and unlined cells, as approved by the DWER at their respective times of construction.
+The construction of MRC’s Tamala Park landfill contains a combination of lined and unlined cells, as approved by the DWER at their respective times of construction.
 The oldest cell, known as Stage 1, was an unlined cell that was filled with Class II Putrescible waste between 1991 and 2004 and prior to capping, contained approximately 3,151,680 tonnes of waste.
-The MRC suspects this unlined cell to be the primary source of landfill gas and groundwater contamination due to the nature of the cell’s design.
+MRC suspects this unlined cell to be the primary source of landfill gas and groundwater contamination due to the nature of the cell’s design.

 In 2007, elevated concentrations of contaminants of concern were identified in groundwater samples and were subsequently registered with the DWER Contaminated Sites Branch (CSB) in accordance with the Contaminated Sites Act 2003 and the site was reclassified as ‘Possibly Contaminated – Investigation Required’.
 Since this time, the results of groundwater and landfill gas monitoring have continued to be reported to the CSB on an annual basis

-Following this classification, the MRC commissioned several additional reports to obtain a better understanding of the movement of groundwater and landfill gas on, and outside, the Tamala Park site.
+Following this classification, MRC commissioned several additional reports to obtain a better understanding of the movement of groundwater and landfill gas on, and outside, the Tamala Park site.
 This modelling identified a suspected ‘plume’ of groundwater moving offsite in a northward / north-easterly direction.
 This represented a material change from the historical westward flow towards the Indian Ocean.

 Subsequent updates to these initial reports have continued to monitor and model this plume to account for seasonal variability and patterns over time.
 This has been assisted by the groundwater monitoring intervals moving from bi-annual to quarterly.

 As a consequence of the complexity of the site, the CSB required that a MAR be undertaken to assist in understanding the site and the groundwater plume potential.
-The MRC was required to appoint an accredited contaminated sites auditor approved by the DWER to prepare a MAR by February 2020.
+MRC was required to appoint an accredited contaminated sites auditor approved by the DWER to prepare a MAR by February 2020.

-The MAR includes a review of several scientific reports commissioned by the MRC dating back to 2014.
+The MAR includes a review of several scientific reports commissioned by MRC dating back to 2014.
 These reports specifically focus on the impacts on groundwater quality and landfill gas migration, both on and offsite, as they pertain to landfill operations.

 As cited in the Report, the overall purpose of the audit is to: